Theophilus Adebayo Doherty: Business and Finance

-In 1933, he founded the National Bank of Nigeria alongside Dr. Akinola Maja, Olatunde Johnson and a few other businessmen.
-He also became a prominent member of the Nigerian Association of African Importers and Exporters, an association designed to link African traders who depend on foreign firms for goods with overseas trading houses and also act as an African Chamber of Commerce.
+He became a prominent member of the Nigerian Association of African Importers and Exporters, an association designed to link African traders who depend on foreign firms for goods with overseas trading houses and also act as an African Chamber of Commerce.

 In the 1940s, the association was a leading indigenous elite business group that negotiated trading concessions with the colonial government.
 He was also the founder of West African Pictures Limited, the Nigerian General Insurance Company and the Nigerian Medicines Stores.
-T.A Doherty was also the president and sole funder of the Lagos citizens protection council which was instrumental in the fight for the creation of Lagos state.
-He lived at Debayo House, Odunlanmi street Lagos Island.
+Also known as T.A Doherty, he was also the president and sole funder of the Lagos citizens protection council which was instrumental in the fight for the creation of Lagos state.
+He lived at Debayo House, Odunlanmi Street, Lagos Island.